 1/3 lb pancetta cut into a small dice

-While you are boiling the water for the linguine, chop and saute the pancetta until it's lightly browned on the edges (if pancetta is unavailable, you can substitute a lean non smoked bacon), then drain off the fat and set aside.
-The point to sauteing the pancetta is to render the fat, not to make it crisp.
-Grate the cheese and set that aside.
-Now put the whole eggs and additional yolks (sans shells of course) into a small bowl and lightly beat, grate black pepper (medium coarse grind) into the egg and beat again.
+While you are boiling the water for the linguine, slice, dice and saute the pancetta until it's lightly browned on the edges.
+If pancetta is unavailable, you can substitute a lean non smoked bacon, but do attempt to find panchetta, as it is a better tasting product.
+Better yet, use guanciale, the traditional Italian ingredient.
+Then lightly drain off the fat and set aside.
+The point to sauteing the pancetta is to render the fat, not to make it very crisp.

 If you have failed to turn off the heat, you will have scrambled egg pasta, not Carbonara.